Kerala cuisine: Christian cuisine

 Christians of Kerala, especially Nasranis (Saint Thomas Christians), have their own cuisine, which is a blend of Indian, Middle Eastern, Syrian, Jewish and Western styles and flavours of cooking.

 A commonly served dish among Kerala Christians is mappas, or ishtu.
 For this dish, chicken or beef, potatoes, carrots, green peas and onions are simmered gently in coconut milk flavoured with black pepper, cinnamon, coriander, mint, cloves, green chillies, lime juice, and shallots.
 In Central Kerala, this is made only with beef or lamb; the usage of chicken in stew is very rare.
 Lamb and duck can replace chicken in the stew recipe.

 Pidi is another dish made mainly by Syrian Christians from Central Kerala, consisting of dumplings made from rice flour boiled in a mixture of coconut milk, cumin seeds and garlic.

 Other dishes include piralen (chicken stir-fried), meat thoran/roast/ullathiyathu (dry curry with shredded coconut), seafood and duck roast, and meen molee (spicy stewed fish).
 This is eaten with appam.
-Pork vindaloo and meen mulakittathu or meen vatichathu (fish in fiery red chilli sauce) is another commonly served item.
+Pork vindaloo and meen mulakittathu or meen vatichathu (fish in fiery red chilli sauce) "are other commonly served items.

 Latin Christian ceremonial food includes bread and stew.
 They are served after cake and wine at the banquet, followed by a meal that includes fish, cutlets, salads, pork, vindaloo, fish moli, duck roast and mustad (mustard and coriander skins fried in vinegar).

 Irachi ularthiathu, also known as Kerala beef fry, is a beef dish cooked with spices.